RoniEpstein/Data-mining-and-machine-learning-assignment/README.md

 Created a Flask API to serve the trained model
 Built an HTML interface for users to input car details Returns predicted market price based on user inputs

 ![CarPrice Guru Interface](https://github.com/user-attachments/assets/3fe5064e-7a7b-473a-bcfc-1d32c9d47d5b)

-##
-The project demonstrates end-to-end ML system development, from data collection through deployment.
-Each component is organized in separate directories within the main repository.